abirnie/inkscape-dark-theme-mac/README.md

 8. Replace the icons.svg file that is currently there with the icons.svg file from your new dark theme folder that you unzipped in step 5 above (found in share/icons)
 9. Start (or restart) Inkscape.
 Hopefully, yours looks like the screenshot from my setup above.

+NOTE: Inkscape actually comes with some alternative themes and you can use similar steps to implement them.
+The theme files can be found by viewing the applications package contents and navigating to Contents/Resources/share/themes.